Beacon makes it easy for you to attach files manually to records. You can upload these one at a time, but it's also possible to import files in bulk!

 In your spreadsheet, you'll need a column containing the file paths for each attachment that you'd like to upload

-In your import template, map this column to a file field in your Beacon database
+In your import template, map this column to a file field in your Beacon database.
+The field must be on the record type of your import, you cannot import files via related record paths.

 When running the import template, you'll be prompted to upload a ZIP file which contains these files